tolees/lego/content/B09QFK3R2N-co.uk.md

 ℹ️:

-- Press a button under the shell to open the figures mouth, activate the fireball launcher and knock down the 2 towers from the battle platform
 - The model building kit also includes a hidden POW block with Action Tag that LEGO Super Mario characters (figures not included) can interact with
+- This Super Mario collectible King of the Koopas figure has jointed arms, hands, legs, tail and rotating head and eyes to create different poses
 - The Super Mario 3D model measures 12.5 in.
 (32 cm) high and makes a great Christmas gift for all fans of the Super Mario universe
+- The Super Mario 3D model building kit also has new LEGO elements to authentically recreate the appearance of Bowsers spikes
+- Press a button under the shell to open the figures mouth, activate the fireball launcher and knock down the 2 towers from the battle platform
 - Starter Courses featuring LEGO Mario (71360), LEGO Luigi (71387) or LEGO Peach (71403) figures (sold separately) are required for interactive play
-- The Super Mario 3D model building kit also has new for October 2022 LEGO elements to authentically recreate the appearance of Bowsers spikes
 - Fans can build a fantastic LEGO 3D model of The Mighty Bowser, to celebrate the iconic Super Mario boss, a large figure full of detail to display
-- This Super Mario collectible King of the Koopas figure has jointed arms, hands, legs, tail and rotating head and eyes to create different poses

 [🛒 Buy it now!!]({{< param buyurl >}})
 {{<world>}}B09QFK3R2N{{</world>}}